 </HTML>

-For further information on setting up the ASPUpload component, you can refer to ASPUpload manual page.
-Note that ASPUpload component is only available for our Windows Shared Hosting customers.
+Note: We don't offer the ASPUpload components on our Windows Shared Hosting customers.
 Windows VPS users can purchase the license of ASPUpload and install it on VPS.